HOW TO DISPOSE WASTE IN JAPAN

 How About Disposing Cigarette Butts?

-It comes as a surprise to many visitors of Japan that it is still a country where it is common to have smoking areas indoors, however, that may change by the 2020 Tokyo Olympics.
+It comes as a surprise to many visitors of Japan that it is still a country where it is common to have smoking areas indoors, however, these have become more rare since the 2020 Tokyo Olympics.
 Many places that allow smoking have smoking sections, while others simply have ashtrays available for smoking anywhere.
 As for outdoors, on the other hand, Japan is perhaps more strict about smoking than other places, where in urban areas you are not supposed to smoke outside the designated smoking areas.
 These areas have ash trays provided.
 In many areas you can be fined for smoking while walking, so if you are a smoker it is important to smoke in the smoking sections and use the provided ash trays.

 Separating Trash in Japan